yakasov/HardPlus/Planned.md

 Drowned
 - 1/10 chance to spawn in rivers (from 1/15)
 - 1/20 chance to spawn in oceans (from 1/40)

-Ghasts
-- 85% chance of spawn failure (from 95%)

 Husks
 - spawn no longer needs sky access